vocksel/class/README.md

 # Lua Classes

-This is a simple library that makes creating table-based classes simple.
+This is a simple module that makes creating table-based classes simple.

 This was designed for use with [ROBLOX](https://roblox.com), and as such follows their commonly used OOP conventions.
 But it works just fine in any Lua project.